juxor/afaq/markdown/secH3.md

 Historic Role**, pp. 57-8] A social revolution needs new, non-statist, forms of social organisation to succeed:

-> _ "To give full scope to socialism entails rebuilding from top to bottom a society dominated by the narrow individualism of the shopkeeper.
+> _"To give full scope to socialism entails rebuilding from top to bottom a society dominated by the narrow individualism of the shopkeeper.
 It is not as has sometimes been said by those indulging in metaphysical wooliness just a question of giving the worker 'the total product of his labour'; it is a question of completely reshaping all relationships . . .
-In ever street, in every hamlet, in every group of men gathered around a factory or along a section of the railway line, the creative, constructive and organisational spirit must be awakened in order to rebuild life - in the factory, in the village, in the store, in production and in distribution of supplies.
-All relations between individuals and great centres of population have to be made all over again, from the very day, from the very moment one alters the existing commercial or administrative organisation.
+In every street, in every hamlet, in every group of men gathered around a factory or along a section of the railway line, the creative, constructive and organisational spirit must be awakened in order to rebuild life - in the factory, in the village, in the store, in production and in distribution of supplies.
+All relations between individuals and great centres of population have to be made all over again, from the very day, from the very moment one alters the existing commercial or administrative organisation. _

->

-> "And they expect this immense task, requiring the free expression of popular genius, to be carried out within the framework of the State and the pyramidal organisation which is the essence of the State!
+> _"And they expect this immense task, requiring the free expression of popular genius, to be carried out within the framework of the State and the pyramidal organisation which is the essence of the State!
 They expect the State . . . to become the lever for the accomplishment of this immense transformation.
 They want to direct the renewal of a society by means of decrees and electoral majorities...
 How ridiculous!"_ [Kropotkin, **Op.
 Cit.**, pp. 58-9]

 Ultimately, the question, of course, is one of power.
 Does the _"executive committee"_ have the fundamental decision making power in society, or does